MicrosoftDocs/sql-docs/docs/integration-services/new-updated-integration-services.md

  Select a SMO connection manager in the list, or click **\<New connection...>** to create a new connection to the destination server.

  **DestinationDatabaseName**
- Specify the name of the ..!NCLUDE..ssNoVersion--../../includes/ssnoversion-md.md)] database on the destination server.
+ Specify the name of the ..!NCLUDE-NotShown--ssNoVersion--../../includes/ssnoversion-md.md)] database on the destination server.

  To automatically populate this field with the source database name, specify the **SourceConnection** and **SourceDatabaseName** first.

- To rename the database on the destination server, type the new name in this field.